 A central area of the store is devoted to Toys, stationery and Hilarious cosplay costumes.
-There are a couple of Gashapon machines situated at the toy section too.
+Notably, there are a couple of Gashapon machines situated at the toy section too.

 Laughably, there had been news of even sex toys going on sale here in the Health goods section but had long since been removed due to undesired publicity.

-Moreover, the office stationary and toy section sits inconspicuously beside the cosplay section, offering a range of Japanese Toys from the Takara and Tomy brand, as well as a large selection of Japanese themed animal plush toys and key-chains.
-With exception of Petrol kiosks, Donki is possibility the only place in Singapore where you can purchase a full range of Tomica Toy cars 24/7 now.
+Moreover, the office stationary and toy section sits inconspicuously beside the cosplay section.
+This offers a range of Japanese Toys from the Takara and Tomy brand, as well as a large selection of Japanese themed animal plush toys and key-chains.
+With exception of Petrol station convenience kiosks, Donki is possibility the only place in Singapore where you can purchase a full range of Tomica Toy cars 24/7 now.

-Besides your usual fanfare of Japanese branded pens, the stationary sector is also where you can find a variety of quirky Japanese inventions, such as a pen scissor and staple-less staple punchers.
+Additionally, besides your usual fanfare of Japanese branded pens, the stationary sector is also where you can find a variety of quirky Japanese inventions.
+Examples include pen scissors to quirky staple-less staple punchers.